sparkfun/SparkFun_IoT_RedBoard-RP2350/docs/hardware_overview.md

 This internal configuration allows users to customize the chip to use a pair their preferred architecture (ARM or Hazard3) or to use one of each!
 The RP2350 includes 520kB of on-chip SRAM in ten independent banks, 8kB of one-time-programmable (OTP) storage and this board also includes PSRAM connected to the chip's QSPI bus.
 The RP2350 also has a bevy of security features including optional boot signing with protected OTP storage for the boot decryption key, global bus filtering (based on either Arm or RISC-V security and privilege levels) and more.

-The RedBoard IoT - RP2350 uses the "A" version of the microcontroller which has 30 5V-tolerant GPIO with 4 analog inputs and also includes the following peripheral options:
+The RedBoard IoT - RP2350 uses the "B" version of the microcontroller which has 48 5V-tolerant GPIO with 8 analog inputs and also includes the following peripheral options:

 * 2x UART
 * 2x SPI